bonjorno7/3dn-bip/README.md

 5. [Development](https://3dninjas.github.io/3dn-bip/development/)

 ## What is 3DN BIP?
 *3DN BIP* or *3D Ninjas Blender Image Preview* is a library, which allows blazingly fast image loads in Blender.
-It operates as a `bpy.utils.previews` drop-in replacement and does all the heavy lifting for you.
+Furthermore, it can load preview images of arbitrary size.
+It operates as an `bpy.utils.previews` drop-in replacement and does all the heavy lifting for you.

 Our library enables the following major use cases: